 play it and make your own review.
 After playing i see why there is discrepancy.
 It had a lot of weight on its shoulders but simply didnt live up to the hype.
 I also think the controls are a little over simplified.
 I would give it an 8 but far too many were dissapointed with the game to give it a 9

-its sad cause these reviews will impact negatively on AC scores. word of mouth from the internetz to the playground will sour from the game especially 360 users, who'll probablu just get Mass effect now
+well said. its sad cause these reviews will impact negatively on AC scores. word of mouth from the internetz to the playground will sour from the game especially 360 users, who'll probablu just get Mass effect now

 Giving undeserved ratings (high or low) is todays hip thing to do.